squid-cache/squid-cache.github.io/docs/DeveloperResources/SquidCodingGuidelines.md

 "private" specifier should be mentioned explicitly in class declarations that have only private members -- do not rely on the class default access specifier being "private").

-Squid has some legacy code that forces CBDATA-related declarations to be hoisted to the very top of the class, into the "unnamed" section.
-Such hoisting is an exception to the above rules.
-Eventually, we will stop doing that, but we should continue doing that for consistency sake until the offending CBDATA macros are gone.

 Like any style rules, these rules are not comprehensive.
 If your use case is not explicitly covered, then look around for similar Squid code and try to be